 With the Super Bowl coming up, the editorial board and staff of I Must Run Everywhere (me), decided to do a post about the close relationship of football and running.
-In addition, to commemorate the Seahawks vs. Patriots game, I carried a football on my run today.Though they seem like completely different sports, there are many interwoven aspects.
-Running has been around for millennia, but football arose from it as a distinct American sport in the late 19th and early 20th century.
-Because of their shared background, many phrases associated with football have their origins in running.
-This is easy to see below in the football expressions that are followed by the common running term it arose from.
+In addition, to commemorate the Seahawks vs. Patriots game, I carried a football on my run today.The two sports have many interwoven aspects.
+Football branched off as a distinct sport over a hundred years ago, but because of their shared background, many phrases pertaining to football have their origins in running.
+This is easy to see in the below comparisons.

 His pass try fell incomplete. / He passed the guy with big feet.